Displaying the typical summer characteristics,

 Heat index

-The heat index value for January is estimated at a fiery hot 35°C (95°F).
-More safety actions are required, heat exhaustion and heat cramps are probable.
-Long-term activity may precipitate heatstroke.
+January's heat index is computed to be a fiery hot 35°C (95°F).
+Heightened safety actions are necessary, heat cramps and heat exhaustion are probable.
+Persistent activity may lead to heatstroke.

 Humidity